An image showing common lead generation mistakes

 Getting the most out of your lead generation strategy

-The first step to lead generation success is understanding how the sales process has evolved for today’s B2B buyers.
+Modern B2B buyers research independently and ignore generic outreach, which changes how you need to generate leads.
 They’re smart enough to know when you just want to get their contacts without offering any real value to them.

 As a result, understanding your customers and aligning your sales and marketing team on what a quality lead truly means for your business will ensure you build a lead gen. strategy that works for your market.
 In addition, targeting warm leads such as past customers, prospects, and power users boosts your pipeline generation efforts, shortens your sales cycle and increases the ROI of your marketing budget.